Giuseppe Garibaldi: North America and the Pacific

 Garibaldi eventually managed to reach Porto Venere, near La Spezia, but the Piedmontese government forced him to emigrate again.
 He went to Tangier, where he stayed with Francesco Carpanetto, a wealthy Italian merchant.
 Carpanetto suggested that he and some of his associates finance the purchase of a merchant ship, which Garibaldi would command.
 Garibaldi agreed, feeling that his political goals were, for the moment, unreachable, and he could at least earn a living.

 The ship was to be purchased in the United States.
-Garibaldi went to New York, arriving on 30 July 1850.
+Garibaldi went to New York City, arriving on 30 July 1850.
 However, the funds for buying a ship were lacking.
 While in New York, he stayed with various Italian friends, including some exiled revolutionaries.
 He attended the Masonic lodges of New York in 1850, where he met several supporters of democratic internationalism, whose minds were open to socialist thought, and to giving Freemasonry a strong anti-papal stance.

-The inventor Antonio Meucci employed Garibaldi in his candle factory on Staten Island.
-(The cottage where he stayed is listed on the U.S. National Register of Historic Places and is preserved as the Garibaldi Memorial.)
+The inventor Antonio Meucci employed Garibaldi in his candle factory on Staten Island (the cottage where he stayed is listed on the U.S. National Register of Historic Places and is preserved as the Garibaldi Memorial).
 Garibaldi was not satisfied with this, and in April 1851 he left New York with his friend Carpanetto for Central America, where Carpanetto was establishing business operations.
 They first went to Nicaragua, and then to other parts of the region.
 Garibaldi accompanied Carpanetto as a companion, not a business partner, and used the name Giuseppe Pane.

 Carpanetto went on to Lima, Peru, where a shipload of his goods was due, arriving late in 1851 with Garibaldi.
 En route, Garibaldi called on revolutionary heroine Manuela Sáenz.
 At Lima, Garibaldi was generally welcomed.
 A local Italian merchant, Pietro Denegri, gave him command of his ship Carmen for a trading voyage across the Pacific, for which he required Peruvian citizenship, which he obtained that year.
 Garibaldi took the Carmen to the Chincha Islands for a load of guano.
 Then on 10 January 1852, he sailed from Peru for Canton, China, arriving in April.

 After side trips to Xiamen and Manila, Garibaldi brought the Carmen back to Peru via the Indian Ocean and the South Pacific, passing clear around the south coast of Australia.
 He visited Three Hummock Island in the Bass Strait.
 Garibaldi then took the Carmen on a second voyage: to the United States via Cape Horn with copper from Chile, and also wool.
 Garibaldi arrived in Boston and went on to New York.
 There he received a hostile letter from Denegri and resigned his command.
 Another Italian, Captain Figari, had just come to the U.S. to buy a ship and hired Garibaldi to take the ship to Europe.
 Figari and Garibaldi bought the Commonwealth in Baltimore, and Garibaldi left New York for the last time in November 1853.
-He sailed the Commonwealth to London, and then to Newcastle on the River Tyne for coal.
+He sailed the Commonwealth to London, and then to Newcastle upon Tyne for coal.